Table of Contents

 The operational KPIs examples presented above focus on the marketing performance of specific campaigns on an operational level.
 The significance lies within the fact that this clear overview can assist marketing managers and professionals in developing a comprehensive data-driven marketing strategy.
 Changes will alert the marketing team, which can then optimize the campaign and makes sure the budget stays on track.

 The second of our operational metrics examples we will focus on is employee performance, shown through an HR dashboard presented below.

 **click to enlarge**

-This interactive dashboard example shows relevant metrics to keep under closer consideration while analyzing employees’ performance and behavior.
-The absenteeism rate metric should be monitored since it can affect the financial state of a business (holistic view, remember?), but, most importantly, it can provide insights into the potential causes and reasons of absence.
-This can be used then to improve business operation, productivity, and subsequently reduce costs.
+This interactive dashboard example shows relevant indicators to consider while analyzing employees’ performance and behavior.
+The absenteeism rate metric should be monitored since it can affect the financial state of a business (holistic view, remember?), but, most importantly, it can provide insights into the potential causes and reasons for absence.
+This can be used then to improve business operations and productivity and subsequently reduce costs.

 Sales: What details should I keep an eye on?

 One of our operational metrics examples we will focus on next is sales.
 When considering the sales cycle process, it is of utmost importance to compile a succinct operations monitoring process to ensure all the sales stages leading to conversions are covered.